jpabadir/pace-c/documentation/final-deliverables/pdf-report.md

 #### 2) Mentor

 Once requested by an Admin, Mentor users will receive an email with a link which brings them to that Organization's Mentor Form.
 Through this link, the user becomes associated with that Organization upon successful form submission.
 On that form, Mentors provide information about the skills they are able to teach, when they're available to mentor via a calendar link, and some basic information about themselves such as their name, email address, and a description.
 To be able to create their account, a unique email address must be provided.
-If the form has been filled out according to specifications, the user will be required to verify their email address before they can access Mentor functionalities within MentorMatch.
+If the form has been filled-out according to specifications, the user will be required to verify their email address before they can access Mentor functionalities within MentorMatch.
 Verified Mentors can view mentee requests and decide whether to accept or decline them.
 Though MentorMatch initially puts Mentors and Mentees in contact with each other, they then communicate outside of MentorMatch.

 **An example of how Mentors interact with the system:**<br>